-The weaknesses of Mexico's criminal justice system contribute to high levels of criminal impunity, poor protections for individuals accused of a crime, and low public confidence in the judicial sector.
-Indeed, in a 2007 Gallup poll, only 37% of Mexicans responded positively to the question, "do you have confidence in Mexico's judicial system?," while 58% said "no" and 4% "don't know."
-According to Mitofsky, a polling firm, police are ranked among the least respected Mexican institutions; just one in ten Mexicans has some or much confidence in police agencies.
-Mexican citizens distrust law enforcement officials not only because of the perception that authorities are unable to solve crimes, but because of the perception (and reality) that there is widespread corruption and criminal activity on the part of justice system operatives, most notably police.
-As a result, victimization surveys suggest, 25% or fewer crimes are even reported, making the true incidence of crime a "black statistic" (cifra negra).
+The weaknesses of Mexico's criminal justice system contributes to extraordinarily high levels of criminal impunity and weak protections for the rights of the accused.
+This, in turn, has led to low public confidence in the judicial sector.
+In a 2007 Gallup poll, only 37% of Mexicans responded positively to the question, "do you have confidence in Mexico's judicial system?," while 58% said "no" and 4% "don't know."3 According to Mitofsky, a polling firm, police are ranked among the least respected Mexican institutions; just one in ten Mexicans has some or much confidence in police agencies.4 Mexican citizens distrust law enforcement officials not only because of the perception that authorities are unable to solve crimes, but because of the part of justice system operatives, most notably police.5 As a result, victimization surveys suggest, 25% or fewer crimes are even reported, making the true incidence of crime a "black statistic" (cifra negra).6

 Much of the problem has to do with the fact that Mexico's new democracy is still in the process of developing a "democratic" police force and a professional, independent judiciary.
 Historically, Mexican law enforcement agencies were an extension of autocratic or semi-authoritarian systems of control, and have long exhibited significant problems of institutional corruption.
-Police organizations were generally able to impose order, but were also used as instruments of patronage and political coercion.
-Mexico's transformation from a virtual one-party state into a multi-party democracy has brought significant changes with regard to the expectations for the nation's public security apparatus, making the use of traditional coercive tactics and accommodation of organized crime unacceptable.
-Partly as a result of their evolving role, police organizations not only lack the capacity to adequately enforce the law, but the degree of accountability that promotes greater effectiveness, professionalism, integrity, and adherence to due process.
-In other words, police reform has not kept pace with Mexico's democratic regime change.
+Police organizations were generally able to impose order, but were also used as instruments of patronage and political coercion.7 Mexico's transformation from a virtual one-party state into a multi-party democracy has brought significant changes with regard to the expectations for the nation's public security apparatus, making the use of traditional coercive tactics and accommodation of organized crime unacceptable.
+Partly as a result of their evolving role, police organizations not only lack the capacity to adequately enforce the law, but the degree of accountability that promotes greater effectiveness, professionalism, integrity, and adherence to